aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 Now, these verification tokens are not usable because they got superseded by failed attempts, this means we must stop on success to preserve elevated tokens.

-This is doable manually since hit chance is pretty high and I don't think it would be hard to automate it either.
+This is doable manually since hit chance is pretty high, but I don't think it would be hard to automate it either.

-Anyways, we won the race, let's keep going.
+Anyways, we are now certain that we can win the race.
+We did it.

 ## Chapter 6: The Attack Chain
 With the race condition completed, let's look at our new attack chain: